CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (2) documentation that supports the reason for the extension.

-(d) The Board shall grant a waiver of CE requirements upon submission of documentation that a contractor, inspector, or evaluator is in active duty while serving in the Armed Forces and is or has been deployed for at least eight months during the twelve-month period during which CE credits were required.
+(d) The Board shall grant a waiver of CE requirements upon submission of documentation that a contractor, point-of-sale inspector, private compliance inspector, or evaluator is in active duty while serving in the Armed Forces and is or has been deployed for at least eight months during the twelve-month period during which CE credits were required.

 (e) An extension granted under Paragraphs (b) or (c) of this Rule shall not exceed one year.
-Prior to the expiration of the one year extension of time, a contractor, inspector, or evaluator may request an additional extension in accordance with this Rule.
+Prior to the expiration of the extension of time, a contractor, point-of-sale inspector, private compliance inspector, or evaluator may request an additional extension in accordance with this Rule.
 Except as set out in Paragraph (a) of this Rule, the Board shall grant no more than two consecutive extensions.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 90A-78; 90A-79; 93B-15; 130A-336.2;